w3f/Grants-Program/applications/cross-chain-wallet.md

 - Maintain the wallet's decentralization and open-source nature, ensuring its trustworthiness and security.
 - Aim to cover more than 90% of the wallet's main functionalities to provide a comprehensive user experience.

+### Security

+The wallet will implement the Keyring concept, which is the core of the secret storing and account management system in MetaMask.
+This approach ensures that private keys are stored locally on users' devices using browser built-in storage capabilities such as IndexedDB or WebSQL, making them accessible only to the user.
+Additionally, we will use encryption techniques similar to MetaMask, such as PBKDF2 iteration and AES-GCM mode, to provide an extra layer of security for the private keys.
+This wallet will also implement the same feature that Polkadot's extension has, which allows users to see the availability of different parachains before they make a transfer.
+This feature will provide users with an added layer of security and peace of mind, as they can ensure that their transfer will go through smoothly.

 ### Specifications

 In a first approach, we will be using the following technologies: React, Typescript, Polkadot API and Ethers.js.
 The supported browsers will be: Chrome and Firefox.
 The default networks will be: Astar, Shiden, Shibuya (testnet), Moonbeam, Moonriver, Moonbase Alpha (testnet), Polkadot and Kusama.
 The default tokens will be: ASTR, SDN, SBY, GLMR, MOVR, DEV, DOT and KSM.